-Baylor College of Medicine (with University of Oregon), Houston, TX - Hugo Bellen, DVM, PhD
+- Baylor College of Medicine (with University of Oregon), Houston, TX Hugo Bellen, DVM, PhD - Washington University in St. Louis, St. Louis, MO Tim Schedl, PhD and Lilianna Solnica-Krezel, PhD

-The MC is located at the following institutions, with the following PIs:
+The Metabolomics Core is located at the following institution, with the following PIs: